 For the purpose of WCU, a text transformation is actually made up of two components: request component and transformation action.

-For example, URI path (request component) is transformed to lowercase (a transformation action), (URI path + lowercase) are considered as one unique text transformation.
-(URI path + lowercase) can be applied multiple times within a rule (through nested statements) and even within an ACL, it will still be counted one transformation only.
+can be applied multiple times within a rule (through nested statements) and even within an ACL, it will still be counted one transformation only.

 This means I need to account for repeated text transformation within a rule, so that it’s calculated only once.
 This is easily achieved through the use of Python Sets.
 The same applies when calculating total WCU of an ACL.
 When a unique text transformation is applied across different rules in an ACL, the sum of all rules’ WCU will be less than the ACL’s WCU.

 When transforming a Header, it’s counted based on a specific header.
-For example, rule A has (Header(User-Agent) + lowercase) and rule B has (Header(Cookies) + lowercase), these are counted as two transformations, so they’ll use 20 WCUs.
+For example, rule A has (Header(User-Agent) + lowercase)